 Athens OH 45701

-[Water Balance Toolbox, Shapefiles of Forest Regions and Ohio Hemlock, Maps of Ridges Land Lab]
+[Water Balance Toolbox, Shapefiles of Forest Regions and Ohio Hemlock, Historic Land Use Maps for the Eastern U.S., Maps of Ridges Land Lab at Ohio University]

 Videos: Introduction to Tree Coring & Preparing Tree Cores for Analysis

 VERSION 3 NOW AVAILABLE (You may need to refresh